fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 What are period cramps?

-Menstrual cramps (also called period cramps or dysmenorrhea) are the aching or throbbing pain that many women experience in the lower abdomen or pelvis during their menstrual period.
+Menstrual cramps, also known as period cramps or dysmenorrhoea, are the aching or throbbing pain experienced by many women in their lower abdomen or pelvis during their period.
+This is because, each month, your uterus (womb) contracts to help shed its lining, a process known as menstruation.

 • Dull, throbbing, or cramping pain in the lower belly